2024 Board Elections

 Contact email@example.com and share your ideas!

-June - July - San Mateo County will publish the "2022 Candidate Guide", providing all the details to become a candidate for the Trustee seat.
-Now available here.
+June - July - San Mateo County will publish the "2024 Candidate Guide", providing all the details to become a candidate.
+The 2022 guide is available here.

-July 18th to August 12th - Nomination window!
+Middle of July - Middle of August - Nomination window!
 All prospective candidates must submit their application between those two dates with the San Mateo County Elections Office.
 Candidates can also withdraw from the election before the window closes.

-August 12th to August 22nd - Submitted documents are reviewed and made available for public examination.
+End of August - Submitted documents are reviewed and made available for public examination.
 Depending on the incumbent decision to run again and the candidates that applied, the window to submit applications may be extended by 5 days.

 Between August and November - Candidates will run their campaign, and follow the rules set forth by the FPPC to report donations and expenditures.